ga4gh/vrs/docs/source/terms_and_model.rst

 A ChromosomeLocation is a :ref:`Location` that is defined by a named chromosomal band within a species.
-Conceptually, a ChromosomeLocation represents a family of :ref:`SequenceLocations` on distinct :ref:`Sequence` entities.
+Conceptually, a ChromosomeLocation represents a family of :ref:`SequenceLocation` on distinct :ref:`Sequence` entities.

 **Information model**